California’s “Greatest Mountain Man”

 ~~~

-Grizzly Adams was as tough as they came though, and after he arrived in New York City he again proudly paraded his troupe of bears and other animals on Broadway while heading for the office of P.T.
+J. C. ‘Grizzly’ Adams was as tough as they came though, and after he arrived in New York City he proudly paraded his troupe of bears and other animals on Broadway while heading for the office of P.T.
 Barnum—where the famous showman, who had already purchased an interest in Adams’ impressive menagerie, quickly signed him to a performance contract.
-As Barnum’s ‘Old Grizzly Adams’ act became popular in New York City, Adams was also reunited with his wife, Cylena, who he had managed to send some money to via post by ships that dropped mail off in Panama’s western port to head overland to a new awaiting ship on the other side.
+As Barnum’s ‘Old Grizzly Adams’ act became popular in New York City, Adams was also reunited with his wife, Cylena, who he had managed to send some money to via post by ships that dropped mail off in Panama’s western port to head overland to an awaiting ship on the other side.
 This happened a few times during Adams’ long absence from his wife and three children.
 The couple’s reunion was bitter-sweet, though, as Adams’ health began failing to a point where Cylena found herself serving as a nurse for her decade-long estranged husband in between his performances.

 P. T. Barnum paid for Adams’ funeral and burial in Charlton, Massachusetts, in the same cemetery Adams’ father, Eleazer was buried, who had hung himself in 1849.
 The famous mountain man’s headstone is still there today; his wife, Cylena and one of their daughters are buried near him.

 There is no measuring the influence Grizzly Adams had on P.T.
 Barnum, especially when it came the way the famous show promoter viewed the profitable future of circus animals.
 The legendary Ringling Brothers and Barnum & Bailey Circus that lasted well into the Twenty First century gave testament to that.
 Certainly Adams was one of the original American animal pageant leaders to parade a large troupe of exotic wild beasts into major cities, a tradition that stuck with most all major circus acts later on, mostly for practical reasons, especially with elephants.
-Some of his animals also contributed to the start-ups of both the San Francisco and the New York City Zoos.
+Some of Adams’ animals also contributed to the start-ups of both the San Francisco and the New York City Zoos.
 It was even remarked how into the Twentieth Century, descendants of a few animals once owned and raised by Grizzly Adams were still attractions in both places.

 Epilogue